 The acclaimed Jockey Hollow Bar & Kitchen is located in Morristown’s historic Vail Mansion which was built in 1918.
-Enjoy convivial brasserie fare in The Oyster Bar; have a glam cocktail in The Vail Bar; hold a special event at The Rathskeller.
+Enjoy convivial brasserie fare in The Oyster Bar; have a glam cocktail in The Vail Bar; hold book your wedding reception at The Rathskeller which seats 120 people.
 The Washington Room, on the mansion’s second floor, serves regional, sustainable farm-to-table dishes in an elegant atmosphere.

 Take a closer look at the décor while you wait.
 The sculptured panels on the front doors depict scenes of Morristown history.
 Inside, peruse the extensive art collection and walk along the grand staircase.
 Listed on the New Jersey and Federal Registers of Historic Places.